Hydrotherapy Benefits: Does Hydrotherapy Improve Health?

 When it comes to bone and joint pain relief, hydrotherapy along with mild exercises are a great way to help loosen muscles, increase agility and flexibility, and improve overall performance.

 Improving Heart Health & High Blood Pressure

-Studies have shown hydrotherapy can help reduce high blood pressure by improving circulation and heart rate.
+Studies have shown hydrotherapy benefits your heart because it reduces high blood pressure by improving circulation and heart rate.
 In the study, Biophysiologic Effects of Warm Water Immersion, the findings showed, “circulation to deep muscle structures is also increased significantly in water immersion, improving oxygen flow to tissues and potentially facilitating healing of muscle, bone, and joint injuries.”

 Another study found warm water immersion resulted in an 11% decrease in systolic blood pressure and diastolic blood pressure.
 The study also found those who soaked in a hot tub for 10 minutes had “increased feelings of well-being and decreased state anxiety.”

 Breanne Kallonen goes on to add, “Besides promoting blood flow, hydrotherapy benefits the heart by increasing the removal of toxic products, increasing healing, increasing immunity and promoting relaxation.”

 Hydration is another essential, if not the most important, thing you can do for your body.
 Loss of even a small percent of body weight through sweating can result in dehydration.
 Symptoms include fatigue, headaches, and diminished mental acuity.